stacks-network/stacks/README.md

 <a name="viewing-profiles"/>
 ## Viewing Profiles

 Profiles may be viewed on any OneName profile explorer.
+Just like Bitcoin has many block explorers (like blockexplorer.com), developers may crawl the key-value store and set up their own OneName explorers.

-A default explorer is hosted on http://onename.io, but developers may crawl the key-value store and set up their own explorers.
+A default explorer is hosted on http://onename.io

 URL pattern for viewing a profile on onename.io: